 - Where should I file my divorce?

-- Do I need to prove anything in order to file for divorce?
+- What do I need to prove when filing for divorce?

 - What if I don’t want a divorce?

-- How do I begin the divorce process?
+- How do I start the divorce process?

-- Who pays the bills before the divorce finalized?
+- Who shoulders the expenses before the divorce is finalized?